smartlegionlab/smartlegionlab/README.md

 - web applications
 - libraries
-- console
+- cli
-- graphical applications,
+- desktop

-as well as bots for Telegram and VK using Python.
+applications, as well as bots for Telegram and VK using Python.

 <hr>